Tenebrae (film): Themes

 Critics have identified various major themes in Tenebrae.
-In interviews conducted during the film's production, the usually somewhat reticent Argento offered his candid views on the thematic content of the film.
+In interviews conducted during the film's production, the usually somewhat reticent Argento offered his candid views on its thematic content.
 As biographer Maitland McDonagh noted in Broken Mirrors/Broken Minds: The Dark Dreams of Dario Argento, "Argento has never been more articulate and/or analytical than he was on the subject of Tenebrae."
 Film scholar William Hope considers the film to be devoid of classical narrative progression and states that the characters "lack a narrative function or purpose, existing only to be killed in a spectacular fashion, their death hardly moving the narrative on at all.
 Traditional cause and effect are seemingly forgotten or actively ignored".
 According to James Gracey, author of a book about Argento's work, with Tenebrae Argento "explores some of his most reoccurring themes and preoccupations, such as Freudian psychology, sexual deviancy, repressed trauma, voyeurism, audience spectatorship, and the fetishisation of violence and death."
 Water is often associated visually with Neal.
-In almost all his scenes his appearance is followed or accompanied by a shot of water.
+In almost all his scenes, his appearance is followed or accompanied by a shot of water.
 Later, this device is used repeatedly as a clue to the ultimate killer's identity – Neal himself.